This case study is password protected, please enter the password to continue!

 Beyond the numbers

-• Cohesive UX: Consistent patterns reduced user friction across the portal
+• Consistent workflows: Shared interaction patterns and reusable components reduced fragmentation across the portal experience.

 What I Learned